mendax1234/Mach-V/docs/hw/uarch/mul-div-unit.md

 Result1 <= q_temp;
 ```

-## Implementation Details
+## Mul & Div Unit Implementation

-I have tried two implementations for the `MCycle` module:
+I have tried two implementations for the multiply and divide unit in the `MCycle` module:

 <div class="grid cards" markdown>